bernardtse/sqlalchemy-challenge/README.md

 ## 3. Deployment
-To deploy and run this project:
+To deploy and run this challenge:
 1. Clone the repository and navigate to the `SurfsUp` directory.
 2. Ensure the following Python libraries are installed:
    - Matplotlib